 On February 13, 2008, we entered into a five-year unsecured revolving credit facility (2008 Credit Agreement) in the aggregate principal amount of up to \$75 million, which includes an uncommitted unsecured incremental borrowing facility of up to an additional \$75 million.
 We can borrow up to \$75 million under the 2008 Credit Agreement with a sublimit of \$60 million within the 2008 Credit Agreement available for the issuances of letters of credit and bank guarantees.
 The principal on any borrowings made under the Credit Agreement is due on February 13, 2013.
 Interest on any loans outstanding under the 2008 Credit Agreement accrues and is payable quarterly in arrears at one of the following rates selected by us (a) the prime rate plus an applicable margin (up to .20%) or (b) a Eurocurrency rate plus an applicable margin (up to 1.20%).
 The applicable margin is determined based upon our total debt to earnings before interest, taxes, depreciation and amortization (EBITDA) ratio.
-On February 13, 2008, we borrowed \$20 million under the 2008 Credit Agreement.
-We used available cash of \$6 million to repay the balance of our outstanding debt under the 2005 Credit Agreement.
-We used available cash of \$6 million to repay the balance of our outstanding debt under the 2005 Credit Agreement.
+On February 13, 2008, we borrowed \$20 million under the 2008 Credit Agreement and applied the proceeds to repay a portion of our existing outstanding debt under the 2005 Credit Agreement.
+We used available cash of \$6 million to repay the balance of our outstanding debt under the 2005 Credit Agreement, which was then terminated.